Dungeons & Dragons (2000 film): Critical response

-Critical reaction to the film was largely negative.
-Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade of "C+" on a scale of A to F.

 Geoff Pevere of the Toronto Star called the film "A wheezy quest story steeped in hobbity gibberish and second-hand Star Wars costumery, featuring a cast so uniformly uncharismatic you may pine for the methody depths of Kerwin Mathews (apart, of course, from the reversely charismatic Irons), the movie has the cheap software look of something found on the Space channel at 4 a.m.".
 Steve Biodrowski of mania.com comments: "Let's just say that if it weren't for Lost Souls (also a New Line release, coincidentally), this would be a strong contender for the Worst Film of the Year."
 In February 2010, the readers of Empire voted Dungeons & Dragons the 39th worst film of all time.

 A. O. Scott panned the fight choreography, computer-generated effects, and Birch's acting, and compared the dialogue and pacing to that of the Pokémon films.

 Solomon blamed the quality of the film on its investors and license-holders' interference, as well as his own inexperience in filmmaking.
 He states that he had only intended to produce the film, but was forced to direct by his investors after nearly a decade of complications dealing with TSR and Wizards of the Coast.
 He also claims that he was forced to use an older script despite having written an updated version that fit the Dungeons and Dragons license better.